Danbury, CT

 Live music, DJ entertainment, dancing, comedy acts, and similar programming are permitted as part of a restaurant, café, or tavern use only in CG-20, CA-80, and D-TOD zones.
 However, CN-5/CN-20 beer-and-wine restaurant or a CL-10 tavern cannot offer entertainment of any kind, even with Zoning Commission approval.
 The floor plan submitted with a Special Permit application must specifically identify any permanent or temporary entertainment area.

 Outdoor dining with alcohol is permitted as an accessory use to a licensed restaurant, administered by the Zoning Enforcement Officer (not the Zoning Commission).
-Key constraints:
+The following key constraints apply:

 Danbury's Special Permit process involves the Zoning Commission and runs on a defined procedural track.
 Key timing benchmarks: the public hearing must be held within 65 days of petition receipt, and the Commission's decision must come within 65 days after the hearing.
 A legal notice must be published twice in a Danbury newspaper.
 The Commission may approve, deny, or approve with conditions.